 Don't blame them, trust is quite a scarce commodity in the online world, and fewer people are willing to give you that benefit of the doubt if you have not established your legitimacy via reviews.

 Indeed, reviews are critical determinants for your real estate SEO ranking in the SERP of buyers in your vicinity.
-Gathering positive reviews on Google, and even on third-party review websites like Yelp and social media platforms like Facebook will do your local SEO ranking an incredible amount of good.
+Gathering positive reviews on Google, and even on third-party review websites like Yelp and social media platforms like Facebook will add to your local SEO efforts an incredible amount of good.

 Not to mention, a link to your website from any third-party platform is an extra source of traffic that you can capitalize on.

 Build Backlinks Into Your Real Estate Website

 What are Backlinks?

 SEO backlinks are links from other websites that point to yours.
 You can find them in anchored text in an informational article that will link directly to content on your real estate website for ‘further reading' or as an authority reference for a specific topic.
 Google views backlinks as a vote of confidence for your website, increasing your website's credibility (so you rank higher) and driving more traffic to your page.

 In SEO, backlinks are another tool that makes you rank higher in the SERPs.
 To get good backlinks, you need to identify a website with established authority in Google, and that contains content related to your website.
 Once you can get these websites backlinking to your web pages, Google understands that your content is a reputable reference for an authority website, which gives your site greater authority in Google.